 The Wingspan Project is partnering with Live Oak, Inc. to offer the Valuing Difference Awards.
 Our collaboration builds on the aligned beliefs and common history shared by our two organizations.
-This year, we will be offering one Graduate Student Award for $2500 and one Community Activist/Achievement Award for $2500.
+This year, we will be offering 1-2 Graduate Student Awards for a maximum of $2500 and a minimum of $1250, and 1-2 Community Activist/Achievement Award for a maximum of $2500 and a minimum of $1250.
 The key elements of our beliefs that drive this program are:

 The Wingspan Project